ripitchip/new-portfolio/content/posts/vagrant.md

   - Virtualization
 categories:
   - blog
+series: "Python Series"
+weight: 4
+author: ["Thomas DERUDDER"]
 ---

-# First setup your vagrant file
+## First setup your vagrant file

 To begin, you'll need to configure your Vagrantfile.
 You can refer to the official [vagrant documentation](https://developer.hashicorp.com/vagrant/docs/boxes)